schmilly/schmilly.github.io/README.md

+# Schmilly's personal website

 PLEASE SEND ANY ISSUES, OR CONTACT QUERIES to: schmilly@proton.me

 My personal web page, couple different projects under this.

+See below for explanations of Each of them

 ## Australia Net 2PP Chart